Learning Outcomes

 Liability of Parties After Transfer

-When property subject to a mortgage is transferred, the personal liability for the mortgage debt depends on the nature of the transfer agreement between the mortgagor (seller/transferor) and the transferee (buyer/recipient).
+When property subject to a mortgage is transferred, personal liability for the mortgage debt depends on the agreement between the mortgagor (seller/transferor) and the transferee (buyer/recipient), and, in some situations, on any subsequent agreement with the lender.

 Taking "Subject To" the Mortgage